 Don’t make my mistake.
 If you have any important pages on your site – make sure to test them as your end users will see them.
 That is, at least use incognito mode.

 Wasting your effort because of non-working pages sucks…but a little bit of testing can prevent that from happening.

 If there’s one thing all bloggers have in common – no matter if you’re just starting a blog for the first time or not – it’s this:

-You could write a blog exclusively about cute puppies and I can almost guarantee you’ll still get angry comments from people who:
+Even if you want to learn how to start a blog writing exclusively about cute puppies, I can almost guarantee you’ll still get angry comments from people who:

 - Think you forgot about the cutest puppy ever.